-(a) information about a person's intended use of a service provided by means of a natural gas facility on one or more gas days or any part of a gas day; or nomination cut-off time means the time by which a day-ahead nomination for a gas day must be made for the purposes of scheduling for that gas day.
+- (a) information about a person's intended use of a service provided by means of a natural gas facility on one or more gas days or any part of a gas day; or - (b) the process and timetable for the provision of the information in paragraph (a) to a facility operator.

+nomination cut-off time means the time by which a day-ahead nomination for a gas day must be made for the purposes of scheduling for that gas day.